-- is the process of obtaining or buying these goods, services, construction works and other supplies usually by means of a contractual arrangement after public competition to fulfil the strategic objectives of the Council; - is a strategic process which follows a clearly defined method (i.e. applying effective and upto-date procurement procedures and processes); - includes the processing of a demand/requirement as well at the end receipt and spans the whole life cycle of the asset or service contract from initial conception and definition of the needs of the service through to the end of the useful life of an asset or the end of a contract; - seeks to achieve 'value for money' i.e. the most advantageous combination of cost (whole life cost), quality (meeting a specification which is fit for purpose and meets the Council's requirements) and sustainability (economic, social and environment benefits).
+- is the process of obtaining or buying these goods, services, construction works and other supplies usually by means of a contractual arrangement after public competition to fulfil the strategic objectives of the Council; - is a strategic process which follows a clearly defined method (i.e. applying effective and up-to-date procurement procedures and processes); - includes the processing of a demand/requirement as well at the end receipt and spans the whole life cycle of the asset or service contract from initial conception and definition of the needs of the service through to the end of the useful life of an asset or the end of a contract which should generate benefits not only for the Council but also to society and the economy whilst minimising damage to the environment; and - seeks to achieve 'value for money' i.e. the most advantageous combination of cost (whole life cost), quality (meeting a specification which is fit for purpose and meets the Council's requirements) whilst maximising social value, minimising environmental impacts and ensuring fair treatment throughout the supply chains (economic, social and environment benefits).
+Important quality criteria include efficiency, longevity, production methods and social value.